 Gypsy (below bottom): this is a 6-seater jeep with an open back.
 Seats are comfortable and views are good out both sides.
 Surprisingly, prices are only a little higher than the canter.

+Which Zone?
 This can change from year to year.
 Most of the info I’d read online recommended zone 3.
 Not the case anymore I’m afraid, apparently only 1 tiger in that zone as I found out later.
 The word from the guides is that zones 2 and 4 are currently (mid 2018) the best places to spot a tiger, followed by zone 6.

 To summarise the zones I experienced: